-There are a number of key stages in the life of a trade mark, including renewals.
+There are a number of key stages in the life of a trade mark, and one of the most important is that of renewals.
 If you do not renew your trade mark registration on time, at a minimum there can be cost implications.
 More seriously, you can lose your rights in the mark and may have to make a new application, losing your historical rights and perhaps breaching warranties in contracts about keeping your brand and other intellectual property rights protected.

 With increasing administration required in relation to trade marks, ongoing trade mark management can be a headache to many businesses.

 If you are still using your trademark for your business, you should take steps to protect it.
 Your brand identity is just as important now as it was when you applied for your trade mark 10 years ago.

 However, if you have changed the trade mark at all, even minor changes, or are offering different goods and services, speak to one of our experts before renewing your trade mark.
 We recommend that you take time to confirm the mark which is currently on the register does still accurately reflect your brand and the use you make of it.

 Once renewed, your trade mark will last for a further 10-year period from your filing date.
 For example, if your first registration is valid from 10 March 2008 and you renew it on 25 January 2018, the renewed registration will be valid until 10 March 2028.
 In 2028, you can renew it again.

 It can be renewed for subsequent periods of 10 years as many times as you or your business requires.
 This is different from copyright, design and patents, which all have fixed periods of time over which they can be protected.

 If we look after your trade marks under our Manage service, we will notify you in advance of the renewal deadline and offer advice and assistance.
 Or if you do not use our service, just contact us at renewal time and we can help.

 In the UK, trade marks can be renewed in the window six months before they are due to expire.